Volkswagen Logo

 Volkswagen Logo 2000-2012

-Designers have added volume to the logo to keep it in line with current trends.
-In addition to the 3D effect, it also has a double edging in a circle in the form of two thin dark lines with a gray stripe in the middle.
+Designers have added volume to the logo to align it with current trends.
+In addition to the 3D effect, it has a double-edged circle, formed by two thin dark lines with a gray stripe in the middle.
 The blue gradient has been enhanced, and the letters are now silvery.

 2012 – 2020